17 Different Types of Snakes in Nebraska

 by Mark Gillow is licensed under CC BY 2.0

-The red-bellied snake is next on our list of types of snakes in Nebraska.
-They are 8 to 16-inch snakes and are innocuous and tiny.
+The red-bellied snake is next on our list of snake types in Nebraska.
+They are innocuous and tiny, 8—to 16 inches long.

 They have brilliant orange or red bellies and dark brown, crimson, or grey backs.